backstage-technical-services/hub/docs/contributing/Development Workflow.md

 # Development Workflow

-To ensure consistency throughout the team, and to minimise the risk of releasing broken code, this project uses a set of pre-defined workflows that all team members must use.
+To ensure consistency throughout the team, and to minimise the risk of releasing broken code, this project uses a workflow that all tickets must follow.

-This project uses the Kanban system; all tickets must go through the stages sequentially, and each stage has a set of criteria that the ticket must meet before it is allowed to enter that stage.
-No one should work on something that is not a ticket on GitHub, no matter how small - this helps us track what everyone's currently working on and avoids conflicts.
+We use a Kanban system to allow us to work on any ticket as soon we can, but all tickets must go through the stages sequentially, and each stage has a set of criteria that the ticket must meet before it is allowed to enter that stage.
+No one should work on something that is not a ticket on GitHub (no matter how small); this helps us track what everyone's currently working on and avoids conflicts.

-If you are intending on working on the site, please make sure you are familiar with this page.

-# Ticket Stages
+# Ticket Lifecycle

-1. **Backlog:**
+1. **Triage:** `status/triage`

-   All tickets begin their life in the "Backlog".
-This isn't a physical space and there isn't a label for it; this is simply for tickets which we haven't agreed are ready to be worked on yet.
-These tickets will appear in the `Open` column on the board.
+   All new tickets must start with what's called "triage"; this is a process that someone must go through to determine what a ticket needs before it is ready to be worked on.
+It is quite common for the person reviewing the ticket to assign it to themselves.

+   This process is mostly driven by experience and so there is no hard-and-fast rule as to what "ready" means, but the reviewer will read the ticket description and determine what further information is needed (called "refinement" before it can be worked on by a developer.
+This could include:

+   * UI designs
+   * Planning the domain/database structure
+   * Researching possible solutions
+   * Gaining community feedback

+   The reviewer will add a series of labels with the `needs` prefix to indicate what information is needed.
+Triage is complete once the `status/triage` label is removed.

+   A ticket may not need refinement if this triage process determines it to be sufficiently detailed; in which case it can progress straight to `Ready`, and the reviewer will unassign themselves.

+2. **Refinement**

+   Once a ticket has been triage it must be refined; this is a fancy word for resolving all of the `needs` labels.
+Each label must be either resolved or deemed no longer necessary.
+As each label is removed, the results of the refinement must be added to the ticket, either as a comment or in the description.

+   Once all of the `needs` labels have been removed, the ticket can progress to the next stage.

-2. **Ready:** `status/ready`
+3. **Ready:** `status/ready`

    Once we have enough information to know how to implement a ticket and have agreed it should be worked on, it will be marked as "Ready".
-Tickets should only be moved here by a Maintainer, as they'll know what means a ticket is ready to be worked on.
+   This means a member of the development team can begin working on it whenever they want.

-3. **In Progress:** `status/in-progress`
+4. **In Progress:** `status/in-progress`

-   When you start working on a ticket (see below), mark it as "In Progress" and assign yourself to it (so everyone knows who's working on it).

-   > Don't want to work on a ticket anymore?
-Simply un-assign yourself and mark it as "Ready" again so that someone else
+   When you start working on a ticket (see [below](#beginning-work)), mark it as "In Progress" and assign yourself to it so everyone knows who's working on it.
+It's important to communicate that you've picked up the ticket and are open to working on it with others, as someone else may be interested in working on it too.
-   > can pick it up.

-4. **Code Review:** `status/code-review`
+   If at any point you can no longer continue with the ticket then mark is as "Ready", unassign yourself and post a comment of where you got to and why you had to stop.
+This is so that someone else can pick it up.

+5. **Review** `status/in-review`

+   Once the work on a ticket is completed it goes through 2 stages of
+   review:

-   Once a ticket is complete and is ready to be released it needs to undergo a quick code review.
-This stage is performed by another member of the team and is there simply to check that what you've done makes sense, and follows good programming practices.
+   * **Code Review:** This is performed by another member of the team when a Pull Request is opened.
+This simply checks that what you've done makes sense and follows good programming practices.
+This step uses CI/CD pipelines to check common issues, such as tests and, vulnerabilities and code quality.

-    > There's no need to change the assignee of the ticket to reflect the person performing the code review - this will
-    > be handled by the assignee of the merge request

-5. **QA:** `status/qa`

-   Once a ticket has passed code review and has deployed to our staging environment, it is ready for QA.
-This stage verifies that the work functions as expected, resolves the ticket and doesn't adversely affect the rest of the site.

-6. **Ready for Release:** `status/ready-for-release`
+   * **Quality Assurance (QA):** This is performed after the Pull Request is approved and merged and simply verifies that the work does resolve the ticket without adversely affecting the rest of the site.
+For most tickets with a code coverage of tests, this is a very quick check to ensure that the new code deploys successfully.

+6. **Released**

-   Once a ticket passes QA, it is marked as "Ready for release".
-Only when all tickets in that release are in this stage will the release be cleared to proceed.
+    Once a ticket passes QA it is ready to be released!
+Anyone with access to the CI/CD workflow can perform this process.

-Once a ticket is complete and released it will be automatically closed, and moved to the `Done` column in the board.

 # Workflow

 ## Beginning work

 When you pick a ticket and mark it as "In Progress", you can start working on it locally.

 All work should be performed on its own branch, based on `master`.
-The name of this branch should be all lowercase, use hypens instead of spaces and include the ticket number and a short summary in the following format:
+The name of this branch should be all lowercase, use hypens instead of spaces and include the ticket number and a short summary of the work in the following format:

 ```
 {number}-{short-summary}
 ```

 ## Committing your work

 You should commit your work frequently, with each commit containing a small change.
 These are known as "atomic commits", and make it easier to understand the commit history, as well as resolve conflicts and revert broken code.

 Each commit message should begin with the ticket number and include a more detailed description if you feel you need more than 50 characters to explain the work.

 ```
 {#}: {commit summary}